ramiroaraujo/alfred-transmit-workflow/README.md

 # Transmit 4 Workflow for Alfred app

+> Note, this is the pre-mavericks branch.
+For the Mavericks branch go to the [master branch](https://github.com/ramiroaraujo/alfred-transmit-workflow)

 Workflow for searching and opening Favorites in Transmit 4 App.
 It's really _fast_, because it reads the SQLite Database in latests releases of Transmit 4.